COVID19Tracking/website/README.md

 npm install
 ```

 The website is built from two separate data sources: our own API for COVID data, and Contentful for content.
-To download the most recent COVID data and setup a `.env` file with a copy of read-only API keys to Contentful, run:
+For downloading the most recent COVID-19 data and setup a `.env` file with a copy of read-only API keys to Contentful, run:

 ```shell
 npm run setup